misapema-jyfl/popTauPy/README.md

 in a CB-ECRIS.

 ## Major changes since v1.1.1
+* Added possibility to use interpolation functions to evaluate the rate coefficients.
+Currently, only the Maxwell-Boltzmann distribution is available.
+This interpolation function can be chosen by specifying "method" = "interpMB" in the parameters.py file.

 * Solutions from 'opt_neTe.py' are now output in terms of average electron energy.
 This makes the plotting routines of